Mqlvin/bear-game/README.md

 ## Bear game
-A mutilplayer, text-based game I made for school.
+A mutliplayer, text-based browser game I made for school.
 <br>
 ### Storyline
 It involves a murderer bear, and 3 innocent bears.
 The innocent bears must search the house for clues